Slicer/Slicer/Docs/user_guide/modules/volumerendering.md

   - Crop: Simple controls for the cropping box (ROI).
 More controls are available in the "Advanced..." section.
 Enable/Disable cropping of the volume.
 Show/Hide the cropping box.
 Reset the box ROI to the volume's bounds.
   - Rendering: Select a volume rendering method.
 A default method can be set in the application settings Volume Rendering panel.
     - VTK CPU Ray Casting: Available on all computers, regardless of capabilities of graphics hardware.
 The volume rendering is entirely realized on the CPU, therefore it is slower than other options.
     - VTK GPU Ray Casting (default): Uses graphics hardware for rendering, typically much faster than CPU volume rendering.
-This is the recommended method for computers that have sufficiant graphics capabilities.
+This is the recommended method for computers that have sufficient graphics capabilities.
 It supports surface smoothing to remove staircase artifacts.
     - VTK Multi-Volume: Uses graphics hardware for rendering.
 Can render multiple overlapping volumes but it has several limitations (see details in [limitations](#limitations) section at the bottom of this page.
 - Advanced: More controls to control the volume rendering.
 Contains 3 tabs: "Techniques", "Volume Properties" and "ROI"
   - Techniques: Advanced properties of the current volume rendering method.